 There are plenty of AWS and S3 command line tools and libraries for everyone’s favorite scripting languages, but as I’m currently working in the IoT space, I wondered what the smallest number of dependencies was that I could get away with and still authenticate a private file download.

 Here is what I came up with: Continue reading

 Hi there!
 My name is Alex Markley, and this is my blog.
-I’ve been a software professional since 2003 and recently I’ve had a lot of interest in the Internet of Things, embedded Linux, and other associated technologies.
+I’ve been a software professional since 2003 and recently I’ve had a lot of interest in cloud computing, app containerization, machine learning and computer vision, the Internet of Things, embedded Linux, and lots more.

 I am also an aspiring writer and comedian.
 (For more on that, see Markley Bros.
 Entertainment.)

-Last, but not least, I am a God-fearing family man: Adoring husband to an amazing wife, and loving father to two delightful little boys.
+Last, but not least, I am a God-fearing family man: Adoring husband to an amazing wife, and loving father to three delightful little boys.

 Want to network?
 Jump over to the Contact page and we’ll connect.

 I wrote this little utility in early 2014 to scratch an itch for myself (I’ll explain below) but never really thought much about it after that.
 Shortly afterward I found myself working on a project that needed exactly the same functionality, so I decided to open source it and put it up on GitHub.